nabiloo19/Mabookies/README.md

 # mabookie
 One stop for books, with segments curated for personal use.
-Built with Vue, Bootstrap, Google API, and Fontawsome.
+Built with Vue, Bootstrap, Firebase ,Google API, Vuex, Vue-Router, Axios and Fontawsome.
 It supports PWA, so install it and start using the webapp as a mobile application.

 [Site Link1](https://mabookies.firebaseapp.com/ "Mabookies Web App")